 History College Trips & Tours to Krakow

-Krakow, with opportunities to explore pre-war history or to better understand the Holocaust, the city is guaranteed to leave an impact on your students.
+A college trip to Krakow, with opportunities to explore pre-war history or to better understand the Holocaust, is guaranteed to leave an impact on your students.
 World War destruction and years of communist rule have done much to damage Poland’s heritage.
 Yet amazingly the ancient royal city of Krakow survives and with its medieval market square and Grand Cloth Hall, the city rivals the beauty of Prague and Vienna.
 For history students the Jewish quarter where Schindler’s List was filmed and a guided excursion to Auschwitz-Birkenau bring home the realities of Nazi occupation.

 Our sample itinerary provides you with an idea of the visits you can cover during your trip.
 We can tailor-make an itinerary to support your specific learning outcomes.

 |1||Daytime flight from a London airport & transfer to accomodation||Kazimierz, Podgorze & The Schindler Museum.
 Visit to Galicia Museum to meet with a Concentration Camp Survivor||Free time.
 Evening meal|

 |2||Full day coach excursion to Auschwitz-Birkenau including a guided tour||Free time.
 Evening meal|

 |3||Guided tour of Krakow - Old Town Square, University district, Wawel Hill, Jewish Quarter||Transfer to airport for return flight to the UK|